The 2018 Philly Metro Schedule is now posted on

 handicaps and flight assignments are closely monitored by the Tour President to

 ensure a fair competition.
-In 2017,
+GOLFWEEK

-from US Handicap as part of their membership package.
+Handicap as part of their membership package.

-National Championships in Hilton Head, S.C.
+qualification for the National Championships in Hilton Head, S.C.
 Each Philly Metro tournament also includes a

 separate Skins Game, Closest-To-The-Pin competitions on all Par 3 holes, and a